Montreal-Analytics/dbt-snowflake-utils/2-step_cloning_pattern.md

       --args "{'source_database': 'production', 'destination_database': 'production_clone', 'new_owner_role': 'developer_role'}"
     ```

 2. As needed, locally run step 2 of the cloning pattern to create or update personal development clones.
-Here is an example implementation for database-level cloning from productino_clone to an ephemeral database called developer_clone_me:
+Here is an example implementation for database-level cloning from production_clone to an ephemeral database called developer_clone_me:

     ```bash
     dbt run-operation clone_database \